esudh/esudh.github.io/_pages/workshopsandlectures.md

 The ESU also represents the opportunity to listen to conferences on various topics of Digital Humanities.
 Representatives from Clarin Trainers' Network as well as from Humanistica have already confirmed their presence.

-### Wednesday 8 July
-4.30PM Grand Salon

-Studying dynastic and professional networks: Strict and Reliable LLM Workflows with SQL / Rosenn Nicolas (University of Galway)
+### Studying dynastic and professional networks: Strict and Reliable LLM Workflows with SQL / Rosenn Nicolas (University of Galway)
+Wednesday 8 July 4.30PM Grand Salon <br>

 How can we examine the influence of a group of publishers’ dynastic and professional network on their editorial choices?
 Using the example of the Gabiano-Laporte dynasty of Lyon in the 16th century and their publications, this presentation introduces a technical methodology for the study of the history of the book.
 Indeed, it enables the analysis of a large corpus, the identification of family and professional relationships, and the quantitative analysis of book production.
 This involves using digital tools such as databases, SQL, JavaScript and LLMs.
 In this way, it is possible to answer a historical question using digital tools.<br>